New 'Fifty Shades of Grey' book to hit bookstores on Thursday

 Vintage, a division of Knopf Doubleday Publishing Group, plans to have 1 million copies ready for sale in bookstores on Thursday.

-“Grey” has been the top Kindle pre-order book of 2015 on Amazon (AMZN.O), and sales are expected to soar when the ebook is released at midnight on Wednesday.
+“Grey” has been the top Kindle pre-order book of 2015 on Amazon, and sales are expected to soar when the ebook is released at midnight on Wednesday.
 The book will also be published in Britain and in audio and Spanish-language versions.

 “It is the highest pre-order of the year,” said Sara Nelson, editorial director at Amazon.com.
 “I would be very surprised if it is not a bestseller.”